billand88/ChilkatVFP/Documentation/Using the Chilkat Class Library.md

 That's straightforward, not difficult at all, and using the framework as intended.

-2) Make the changes in the iChilkat.VCX library.
+2) Make the changes in the iChilkatVFP.VCX library.
 More work upfront, but less maintenance.

 ![iChilkat Class Library](Images/iChikat.jpg)

-It should be clear that iChilkat.iASN is a subclass of Chilkat.ASN, etc.
+It should be clear that iChilkatVFP.iASN is a subclass of ChilkatVFP.ASN, etc.

-At the time of this writing there are 105 classes within iChilkat.VCX.
-Do we need to update this property change 105 times?
+At the time of this writing there are ~~105~~ 106 classes within iChilkatVFP.VCX.
+Do we need to update this property change ~~105~~ 106 times?
 In theory yes, but there's a workaround...

-Change one of the iChilkat cMsgSvcLanguage properties to "French".
+Change one of the iChilkatVFP cMsgSvcLanguage properties to "French".
 Save it.
-Then open the iChilkat.VCX as a table, then issue the following at the command window:
+Then open the iChilkatVFP.VCX as a table, then issue the following at the command window:

 ```foxpro
 REPLACE ALL Properties WITH [cmsgsvclanguage = French] + ;